 our sightseeing trips into Rome.”

 - Mike Mocek, Rome ‘13

-The base rate is $1,995 and includes housing on campus in a double occupancy dorm
+The base rate of the trip is $1,995 and includes housing on campus in a double occupancy

 Participants may select to audit a course or take a course for credit.
 Regular tuition